-The following represents the Bank's Pillar 3 disclosures as of December 31, 2015.
+The following represents the Bank's Pillar 3 disclosures as of June 30, 2016.
 All figures are expressed in Bermuda dollars.
 All risk disclosures are made in respect of the Bank as a consolidated legal entity, in line with regulatory returns made to the BMA.
 As such, the Bank's subsidiaries are included in these Pillar 3 disclosures.

-The Bank's Consolidated Financial Statements as of December 31, 2015 include the results of operations for the following subsidiary companies, all of which are wholly owned:
+The Bank's Consolidated Financial Statements as of June 30, 2016 include the results of operations for the following subsidiary companies, all of which are wholly owned:

-Activity

-Holding Company
+ompany Services; Subsidiary of First Bermuda

-Brokerage Services; Subsidiary of First Bermuda
+Services; Subsidiary of First Bermuda

-Group Ltd.
+, ,

-Nominee Company of First Bermuda Group Ltd.
+Company of First Bermuda Group Ltd.

-Nominee Company of First Bermuda Group Ltd.
+Company of First Bermuda Group Ltd.

-Investment management
+t management

-Brokerage Services; Subsidiary of CIL
+Services; Subsidiary of CIL

-Nominee entity of CIL
+entity of CIL

-Trading member of Bermuda Stock Exchange;
+nember of Bermuda Stock Exchange;

-Subsidiary of CIL
+of CIL

-Trust administration

-Inactive
+inistration